umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/Connect-to-Azure-Storage-Explorer/index.md

     ![Attach with SAS URI](images/attach-blob.png)

-4. ensure that the credentials are correctly set in the "Connection Summary" prompt.
+4. Ensure that the credentials are correctly set in the "Connection Summary" prompt.

 5. Select "Connect".